New Chronic Pain Self-Management Program starting March 26, 2026.

 Please click here for the program flyer

-This chronic disease self-management program begins January 14 and will be held each Tuesday from 12:30 – 2:00 pm through February 25.
+This chronic disease self-management program begins September 24 and will be held each Wednesday at 5:30 pm through October 29.

 Living Well was developed by the Patient Education Research Center at the Stanford University School of Medicine.
 Leaders have been trained in the curriculum and follow Stanford’s guidelines which have been medically approved and rigorously tested to ensure effectiveness.